nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3b.
 User enters a name that does not exist in the system.
     * 3b1.
 System displays an error message to ask for a valid name of a student in the system.
       Use case ends.

+**System: StudentManagerPro**

+**Use case: UC11 Add Student's Attendance**

+**Actor: User**

+**Preconditions: User is logged in.**

+**Guarantees:**
+* If successful, the attendance record for the student is added to the system and can be used to track their attendance history.
+* If invalid data or reason is given as input, a corresponding error message is displayed.

+**MSS**

+1. User gives the command to add attendance for a student in StudentManagerPro.
+2. System validates the input’s format.
+3. System validates the attendance data.
+4. System adds the attendance record to the student’s profile.
+5. System confirms the success by displaying a success message.
+    Use case ends.

+**Extensions**

+* 2a.
+User enters invalid characters in the attendance data.
+    * 2a1.
+System displays an error message asking for valid attendance format, with no special characters.
+      Use case ends.

+* 3a.
+User leaves the absent reason blank (indicating deletion of attendance).
+    * 3a1.
+System deletes the attendance record for that entry, and displays a confirmation message.
+      Use case ends.

+* 3b.
+User enters absent date in an invalid format.
+    * 3b1.
+System displays an error message asking for a valid absent date format.
+      Use case ends.

+* 3c.
+User enters absent reason in an invalid format.
+    * 3c1.
+System displays an error message asking for a valid absent reason format.
+      Use case ends.

+* 3d.
+User tries to add attendance for a student that does not exist.
+    * 3d1.
+System displays an error message notifying that the student does not exist in the system.
+      Use case ends.